 The problems above, plus many others, can trigger relief under the lemon law as they can substantially impair the safety, use and/or value of your Subaru.
 If you had multiple issues for any of these problems, or any others that are not listed, it is possible that your Subaru may be a lemon.

-Contact the Lemon Law Experts About Your Subaru For a Free Case Evaluation Today
+Contact the Lemon Law Experts About Your Subaru For a Case Evaluation Today

 Don’t let your Subaru stop you from being a driving enthusiast.
-Whether you purchased or leased your Subaru, and whether it was new or used, do not hesitate to contact the Lemon Law Experts for a free case evaluation.
-An experienced lemon law lawyer will review your potential Subaru lemon law claim and make sure your rights are protected.
+Whether you purchased or leased your Subaru, and whether it was new or used, do not hesitate to contact the Lemon Law Experts for a case evaluation.
+An experienced lemon law expert or lemon law lawyer will review your potential Subaru lemon law claim and make sure your rights are protected.
 If our lemon law experts determine that you have lemon, you could have your vehicle repurchased or replaced or you might get to keep your car and get cash compensation.
-There is no reason to delay in contacting the Lemon Law Experts of Shainfeld & Anvar for a free and confidential case evaluation.
+There is no reason to delay in contacting the Lemon Law Experts of Consumer Law Experts, PC for a case evaluation.
 Call our attorney today and take that first step to getting you out of a potentially unsafe and unreliable Subaru.